World Cup Rally

 The World Cup Rally was the name of eight intercontinental motor rally competitions.

+History

 The event drew inspiration from the successful London-Sydney Marathon rallies, which had been held most recently in 1968.
-Organised by Wylton Dickson, the World Cup Rallies were named for and celebrated the FIFA World Cup Association Football tournaments.
-Each Rally started in London and raced to the World Cup host city; Mexico City in 1970 and Munich in 1974.
+Organised by Wylton Dickson, the World Cup Rallies were named for and celebrated the FIFA World Cup association football tournaments.
+Each rally started in London and raced to the World Cup host city; Mexico City in 1970 and Munich in 1974.
 With Munich being relatively close to London, the rally was routed southwards into Africa, reaching as far south as Nigeria.